petre-renware/sdeven/doc_src/SDEVEN.25_SYTEST.md

 ### **Development** environment

 The *development environment* means *all systems and tools you use to develop the software system* (application, product, etc).
-These could be on more than one device (for example use a phone or tablet to edit some files, a git repository to store them and a laptop to make some compilation, a git client to manipulate its data, a IDE tool to edit code, a compiler to compila code, etc) the idea being that development environment does not means necessarily one device.
+These could be on more than one device (for example use a phone or tablet to edit some files, a git repository to store them and a laptop to make some compilation, a git client to manipulate its data, a IDE tool to edit code, a compiler to compile code, etc) the idea being that development environment does not means necessarily one device.

 Could be situation when some simple devices are not enough to finalize a development step and a  more powerful machine, a server is needed in that process.
 In this situations, dedicated servers are used for development and they are called *development servers*.